sachinkr91/api-rest-meetings/libs/javascript/README.md

 npm link
 ```

-Finally, switch to the directory you want to use your bluejeans-api-rest-meetings from, and run:
+Finally, switch to the directory you want to use your

+from, and run:

 ```shell
 npm link /path/to/<JAVASCRIPT_CLIENT_DIR>
 ```

-You should now be able to `require('bluejeans-api-rest-meetings')` in javascript files from the directory you ran the last
+You should now be able to `require('<name-of-the-package>')` in javascript files from the directory you ran the last
 command above from.

 #### git